blbergo/intro-to-dart/guitar_land_dashboard/README.md

 # guitar_land_dashboard

-Guiterland
+Guitarland

 ## Getting Started

-An Employee POS / Product Dashboard inspired by as a solution to the systems from 1991 that an unnamed guitar and amp distributor still uses in 2023.
+An Employee POS / Product Dashboard inspired as a solution to the systems from 1991 that an unnamed guitar and amp distributor still uses in 2023.